brian-dawn/brian-dawn.github.io/content/docs/docker-dev-container-notes.md

 +++
-title = "Managing a cpp application with docker dev containers" date = 2020-12-27
+title = "C++ Development with Docker" date = 2020-12-27
 +++

+This document assumes you know docker, cmake, and use VS code for development.

 # Why use docker for local development?

-This document assumes you know docker, cmake, and use VS code for development.

 I'll be honest.
 I do not like using docker for local development.
 I see something like Nix as being far more attractive in this area.
 That being said I think Docker is far easier to